 Once all decisions have been made (view, size, what to leave in, what to leave out, season, time of day, etc) then I paint.
 Only very minor changes can happen in this phase, which is why it is so important to be totally happy with the design phase.
 Once I begin to paint, it usually doesn’t take any longer than a week.
 As with so many other things in life, the real work is in the preparation.
 When done correctly, that is why the results are so pleasing.

 The Usual Questions

-1) What does it cost?
-That depends.
-There’s a starting price for each size.
+1) How is the price determined?
+There’s a starting price for each size, is this is usually the cost of your painting.
 If the house is very complicated, and/or there are many out-buildings, or other complicated designs to be incorporated, then the price will be adjusted.
 You will always know the final price before you commit.